The Natural Health Guide to Food Additives

 Safety Concern: Carrageenan is extracted from certain seaweeds which can be easily absorbed by humans.
 This additive does pose health risks as it can be consumed in significant amounts and broken down in the body.

-Its degraded form may be a possible human carcinogen and aggravate other chemicals with increase cancer risks in the body.
+Its degraded form may be a possible human carcinogen and aggravate other chemicals with increased cancer risks in the body.
 Individuals with gastrointestinal (GI) complications and diseases can develop a weakened immune system.
 (2, 10)

 It is best to avoid this food additive entirely, especially in baby formulas.